Our London 2021 election objectives are shared with our overall party objectives that have been developed over the years:

-At our first conference in 2016 our members voted to add a seventh policy area - Equality in Health.
-The policy was developed by experts, crowdsourced with members and supporters, then launched and agreed by our members at our second conference in 2018.
-See details of the other policies and motions proposed and agreed at our conferences below.
+- 2016 - Our members voted to add a seventh policy area - Equality in Health.
+This was developed by experts, crowdsourced with members and supporters, then launched and agreed by our members at our second conference in 2018.

 We have an elected Policy Committee in place to develop and implement our policies in each of the areas, and a dedicated policy team for Scotland.
 They regularly hold online meetings for members to update them on the policy area and invite you to get involved in activism.
 Become a member today to make sure you are included.